duplocloud/version-bump/README.md

 semantic version tag with a signed commit back to the repository.
 This will also copy the unreleased section of the changelog and add the new version and date into the changelog effectively resetting the unreleased section to empty.
-The next part of the release notes will use the Github API to get the generated release notes from the PRs merged since the last release.
-Finally the release notes will take an optional input of a file path to a markdown file that will be appended to the release notes.
+The next part of the release notes will use the GitHub API to get the generated release notes from the PRs merged since the last release.
+Finally the release notes will take an optional input of a file path to a Markdown file that will be appended to the release notes.

 When using the injected `GITHUB_TOKEN` environment variable, the commits it makes are not signed.
 However, it does sign the tags it makes.
 So when you want the CI/CD job to make changes and make actual signed commits and tags, then this action will help.
-The action uses the Github Repos API to make all of the Git actions, ie this does not use the Git cli at all.
+The action uses the GitHub repository API to make all of the Git actions, ie this does not use the Git cli at all.

 ## Usage